 INSTRUCTIONS: Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

 Achievement of this goal is not conditional on international financial support, but is contingent on the continuation of economic growth, and “a robust contribution from oil export revenues to the national economy”.
-Saudi Arabia may choose to weaken its NDC by 2020 as it has maintained its “get-out clause”—ie, if it decides the Paris Agreement creates an “abnormal burden” on its economy.
+Saudi Arabia may choose to weaken its NDC by 2020 as it has maintained its “get-out clause”—i.e. if it decides the Paris Agreement creates an “abnormal burden” on its economy.

-Based on the baseline range, the NDC results in emissions levels of 949–1,128 MtCO2e excl.
-LULUCF by 2030, a 51–79% increase above 2014 levels, or a 374–464% increase above 1990 levels.
+Based on the reference range, the NDC results in emissions levels of 861–1105 MtCO2e excl.
+LULUCF by 2030, a 38–77% increase above 2015 levels, or a 416–562% increase above 1990 levels.
 We therefore rate Saudi Arabia “Critically insufficient”.